msv-lab/f1x/doc/Development.md

 The system consists of three main parts:

 1. Repair module (f1x)
-2. Instrumentation module (f1x-instrument)
+2. Code transformation module (f1x-transform)
 3. Meta-program runtime (libf1xrt.so)

-The repair module is responsible for running tests, maintaining search space and partitioning, and synthesizing meta-program. f1x-instrument is responsible for instrumenting buggy code, extracting suspicious expressions and applying patches.
+The repair module is responsible for running tests, maintaining search space and partitioning, and synthesizing meta-program. f1x-transform is responsible for instrumenting buggy code, extracting suspicious expressions and applying patches.
 The mata-program runtime library is responsible for computing semantic partitions.

 ## Search space representation ##